dolkensp/unp4k/README.md

 ## p4k
 The p4k format is used by Star Citizen and Squadron 42 as a means of archiving all game files into a single place, simplifying as well as potentially speeding up many of the games systems.

 The format is seemingly a custom PKZip archiving format which supports modes including STORE, DEFLATE and supports ZSTD.
-It supports bespoke encryption which covers some entries within the archive, obviously depending on what CIG encrypt per release; all the encrypted entries can be decrypted using CryEngine's public key used in its games for various encryption runtimes within the engine itself.
+It supports bespoke encryption which covers some entries within the archive, obviously depending on what CIG encrypt per release; all the encrypted entries can be decrypted using CryEngine's public key, which is used in its games for various encryption runtimes within the engine itself.

 ## dcb
 The dcb format is a bespoke database format which has similarities to CryXML. dcb is the resulting file from a system known internally at CIG as 'DataForge' and is able to be converted/extracted by putting it through unp4k's unforger.

 ## CryXML
-CryXML is a type of the serialised standard XML created for CryEngine and still exists in Star Citizen today!
+CryXML is a type of the serialised standard XML created for CryEngine, and still exists in Star Citizen today!
 It can be deserialised to standard XML and then to other formats.